Romantic & Post-Romantic Music

 The reason for me to have a recording of some of Britten’s vocal works is that in 1997 I was singing in a local choir (that used to be my wife’s choir, hence its name “Cantalea”).
 We were performing — among other works — Benjamin Britten‘s “Hymn to St. Cecilia“, so I purchased Harry Christopher’s recording with his choir “The Sixteen” as reference.

-The “Hymn to St. Cecilia” as a Composition
+The “Hymn to St. Cecilia”

 The Hymn to St. Cecilia is a nice composition (and Christopher’s rendering is definitely good!), though not my favorite one by Britten.
 While re-listening this CD after many years, my clear favorite were the Choral Dances from “Gloriana” for Tenor, Harp, and Chorus (with Ian Partridge, tenor, and Helen Turnstall, harp).
 Some may state they were composed in popular, maybe overly tonal style.
 I found them to be almost addictive: I could listen to these over and over again!